 Learn Java is set up to be completed in less than three hours.
 It focuses on fundamentals and helps you learn every concept in the easiest way.
 With all the basic topics, Learn Java app by Sololearn also covers advanced concepts like threads, Hashmap, Working with files, etc. You can complete levels to collect points and compete with other users around the world.

 Missing the key layout you’re used to from your computer?

 Hacker’s Keyboard is designed in a way to help all coders. programmers, hackers out there.
 It has punctuation in the usual places, separate number keys, and arrow keys.
 It even provides Tab/Ctrl/Esc keys at normal places.

-This AOSP Gingerbread based keyboard supports more than 20 languages. if you use ConnectBot for SSH access, Hacker’s Keyboard is quite useful for you.
+This AOSP Gingerbread-based keyboard supports more than 20 languages. if you use ConnectBot for SSH access, Hacker’s Keyboard is quite useful for you.
 If you feel confused or want some guidance, follow the documentation here.

 Recommended: Most Common Myths About Computer Science Debunked

-I hope you found these apps useful in getting most out of your free time.
+I hope you found these apps useful in getting the most out of your free time.
 Just remember, everybody has an equal number of hours per day, but what matters is their time management skills.
 If you use or know any other app that should be mentioned above, do let us know in the comments section below.